-Prior to your session, you will receive full safety briefing and tutorial from the instructor.
-This will include how to safety throw an axe and how to hit the target.
+Before your session, you will receive the instructor’s full safety briefing and tutorial.
+This will include how to safely throw an axe and hit the target.
 The instructor will observe you and provide some tips on how successfully throw an axe.

 Food and drinks

-One of the reasons safety is necessary in an axe throwing bar is because it combines axes and booze.
+One of the reasons safety is necessary for an axe throwing bar is because it combines axes and booze.
 Axe throwing facilities serve food and drink so you can fully enjoy the experience.

 Tournaments and Prizes

-After a few practice games, you may be finally ready to take part in the competitions and win amazing prizes.
+After a few practice games, you may finally be ready to participate in the competitions and win amazing prizes.
 You can have an opportunity to win a trophy for yourself.

 Where To Throw an Axe in London

 Axe throwing has found its way to London.
-The British capital is home to a plethora of axe throwing venues for both beginners and advanced throwers.
+The British capital is home to many axe throwing venues for both beginners and advanced throwers.
 Here are some of the axe throwing bars worth visiting in London.

-Whistle Punks was established in 2016 and was the first company to bring axe throwing into the woodlands and to the UK high street.
+Whistle Punks was established in 2016 and were the first company to bring axe throwing into the woodlands and to the U.K. high street.
 It was founded by longtime friends John Nimmons and Jools Whitehorn.
 The two friends own Battle Bows and Bubble Foothall after dipping their toes in socially competitive activities.

 Their desire to create an experience with an edge led them to try their hands on axe throwing.
-Whistle Punks is the pioneer urban axe throwing venue in the UK.
-The first axe throwing facility of Whistle Punks is located in Whitechapel.
-Currently, it has four venues in London.
+Whistle Punks is the pioneer urban axe throwing venue in the U.K. The first axe throwing facility of Whistle Punks is located in Whitechapel.
+Currently, it has four outlets in London.

 Bad Axe Throwing

-Bad Axe Throwing is the biggest urban axe throwing club in the world.
+Bad Axe Throwing is the world’s most significant urban axe throwing club.
 It was founded by Mario Zelava in 2014 and opened its first branch in Burlington, Ontario.
-It has since then expanded to more than 40 locations in Canada and the United States.
+It has since expanded to more than 40 locations in Canada and the United States.
 This is the first international expansion of Bad Axe Throwing.
 Bad Axe Throwing London is the first World Axe Throwing League venue in London.

-Bad Axe Throwing London is located within Box Park at 18 Olympic Way just a few steps from Wembley Stadium, home of the England Football Club.
+Bad Axe Throwing London is located within Box Park at 18 Olympic Way, just a few steps from Wembley Stadium, the England Football Club home.

 The Snake Room

 The Snake Room is the first axe throwing venue in Chesterfield.
-It provides people with an avenue for relieving their tension by throwing an axe.
+It gives people an avenue for relieving their tension by throwing an axe.
 At the Snake Room, you will get the most fun with friends.
-At the venue, you can sling axes side by side with your colleague friends.
+At the venue, you can sling axes with your colleagues’ friends.
 You can challenge them on points or cheer for them.
 It provides all the ingredients that you need for a fun night out.
-It has an amazing café that serves coffee you can replenish.
+It has a fantastic café that serves coffee you can replenish.

-At the venue, there is a head coach who will provide expert assistance and provide all the tips in the book to make you an excellent axe thrower.
+At the venue, a head coach will provide expert assistance and all the tips in the book to make you an excellent axe thrower.

 Essex Backyard Throwers

 Essex Backyard Throwers is the largest knife and tomahawk throwing club in the United Kingdom.
 It was founded on August 24, 2016.
-The founding members are Alan K. Paris, Roger Nuttall and Terry Longhurst.
-In a short time, the club has become increasingly popular with the goal of creating a fun and safe environment to practice this magnificent sport with throwing knives and hatchets.
+The founding members are Alan K. Paris, Roger Nuttall, and Terry Longhurst.
+In a short time, the club has become increasingly popular to create a fun and safe environment to practice this magnificent sport by throwing knives and hatchets.
 It regularly holds events and contests throughout the year.
-Essex Backyard Throwers works closely with Scouts and help them to safely setup and operate across the country.
+Essex Backyard Throwers works closely with Scouts to help them safely set up and operate across the country.
 The club uses the K.A.T.A.A.
-The club meets every Tuesday and irregular weekends throughout the year.
+The club meets every Tuesday and on irregular weekends throughout the year.

-K.A.T.T.A.’s goal is the development of the art / sport of throwing knives, axes, double-edged axes and tomahawks in the UK, as well as promoting the popularization of the sport and its impeccable safety.
+K.A.T.T.A.’s goal is to develop the art/sport of throwing knives, axes, double-edged axes, and tomahawks in the U.K., as well as promoting the popularization of the sport and its impeccable safety.
 As more and more people in London become attracted to axe throwing, the number of facilities will also continue to grow.